 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Meek has appeared Meek, Meeke, Meeks, Meik, Meech, Meach, Mekie and others.

 This web page shows only a small excerpt of our Meek research.
-Another 148 words(11 lines of text) covering the year 1680 is included under the topic Early Meek History in all our PDF Extended History products.
+Another 135 words(10 lines of text) covering the years 1680, 1797 and are included under the topic Early Meek History in all our PDF Extended History products.

 More information is included under the topic Early Meek Notables in all our PDF Extended History products.

 Some of the Meek family moved to Ireland, but this topic is not covered in this excerpt.
-Another 261 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 139 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.